OEUG99/Knowledge-Garden/pages/Snort.md

 	- `-X` allows you to see more information (full packet details)
 	- snort can use BPF (https://biot.com/capstats/bpf.html) as such ` sudo snort -r snort.log.1640048004  'tcp port 80'` great for filtering specific protocol and port
 - ## IDS/IPDS Mode
+	- `sudo snort -c /etc/snort/snort.conf -A console`: console mode provides fast style alerts on console screen
-	- `sudo snort -c /etc/snort/snort.conf`
+	- `sudo snort -c /etc/snort/snort.conf -A `